Availability of Institutional and Financial Assistance Information

 See further information in CSUSM’s sexual violence prevention and education statement, Title IX Notice of Nondiscrimination (which includes facts and myths about sexual violence), and Victim’s Rights and Options Notice, at www.csusm.edu/title9.

 Whom to Contact if You Have Complaints, Questions or Concerns

 Title IX requires the university to designate a Title IX Coordinator to monitor and oversee overall Title IX compliance.
-The campus Title IX Coordinator is available to explain and discuss the right to file a criminal complaint (for example, in cases of sexual violence); the university’s complaint process, including the investigation process; how confidentiality is handled; available resources, both on and off campus; and other related matters.
+The campus Title IX Coordinator is available to explain and discuss the university’s complaint process, including the investigation and hearing process; the availability of reasonable supportive measures (both on and off campus regardless of whether the person chooses to report the conduct); the right to file a criminal complaint (for example, in cases of sexual misconduct); how confidentiality is handled.
 If you are in the midst of an emergency, please call the police immediately by dialing 9-1-1.